mihahorvat5/exercise/README.md

    ```bash
    python seeder.py
    ```
-   - If successful, you’ll see success messages in the terminal.
-If there’s an error like "Error connecting to MySQL database: unknown database 'syyclops-exam'," ensure the database is set up correctly.
+   - If successful, you'll see success messages in the terminal.
+If there's an error like "Error connecting to MySQL database: unknown database 'syyclops-exam'," ensure the database is set up correctly.

-> **Note**: The database is **not required** for the app’s functionality.
-If it’s not connected, the app will still work, but login and user display functionalities dependent on the database will not work.
-In the login page, ensure the **Database** checkbox in the sidebar is **OFF** if the database is not connected.
+> **Note**: The database is **not required** for the app's functionality.
+If it's not connected, the app will still work, but login and user display functionalities dependent on the database will not work (only the DB connections will not work, others will be good - check tests section below).
+In the login page, ensure the **Database** checkbox in the sidebar is **OFF** if the database is not connected (if it's on no data will be displayed until it's turned off).

 ### RUNNING THE BACKEND
 To start the backend server, use: